Lynk4/Project-C2/Notion C2/mk-1/README.md

 - Private page only – no public sharing needed
 - Supports PowerShell, Python, and future Go/Nim agents
 - Automatic output chunking (beats Notion’s 2000-char limit)
-- Used by red teams & some very naughty APTs in 2025

 ---

 ## 🧪 How It Works